PetitCoinCoin/everybody-codes/02_The_Song_of_Ducks_and_Dragons/stats.md

 Q10 was the last day I woke up during the night to start at release time.
 It now takes too long to solve (even more with a fuzzy brain).
 For P3, I tried BFS, DFS... ended taking a look at some hint and ended with DP (which is a nice exercise for me as I still struggle with this).
 P3 runs in ~40sec (but 4-5 minutes with pypy !)

+Q11 was fun, especially P3.
+I knew it would run for hours if I didn't find the trick.
+Anyway, P2 is now the slowest part, with ~10sec (python) and ~0.5sec (pypy) runtimes.
+Also, 152nd for P3... so close to getting a point even if being late to the party :smiling_face_with_tear: